Academic Primary Supervisors and Co-supervisors

 Professor at the Department of Human Geography at the University of Seville.
 Over the past 20 years he has been researching and evaluating decision-making processes related to water management in Andalusia, Spain and the European Union.
 In recent years he has directed several international research teams on water resources (SIRCH, ADVISOR, SWAN), with special attention to the methodological aspects for the analysis and diagnosis of socio-ecological systems, the identification of objectives and the definition of action strategies based in the involvement of the different social agents and active participation.
 He also currently works in the United States (University of Arizona, Tucson, partner of the VII European Framework Program for R&D) and Latin America, sharing the political ecology approach of Waterlat (Sao Paolo 2010, Mexico DC 2011, Buenos Aires 2012, Quito 2013 and Manizales 2104).

 Nuria Hernández-Mora is a senior water policy expert.
-She has a PhD in Geography from the University of Seville (Spain, 2015) and MS degrees from University of Wisconsin-Madison (2001) and Cornell University (1995) in natural resources policy and administration.
+She has a PhD in Geography from the University of Seville (Spain, 2015) and MS degrees from the University of Wisconsin-Madison (2001) and Cornell University (1995) in natural resources policy and administration.
 She has over 20 years of experience in research and consultancy focused on water policy evaluation and design, institutional analysis, water economics, public participation and drought management.
 She has collaborated with non-profit organizations, universities and research institutions, local, regional and national administrations, the European Commission and the World Bank.
-She is the author or coauthor of over 80 publications related to different aspects of water governance.
+She is the author or co-author of over 80 publications related to different aspects of water governance.

 Director of territorial management of the municipality of Quetzaltenango